-After years of research and consulting with health care professionals, I found a natural cure for rosacea symptoms that has been extremely successful for many patients.
-It's called the
+There is a company that is dedicated to providing natural cure for rosacea symptoms that has been extremely successful for many patients.

 Remember you want the skin to heal you need to use gentle effective treatments -- not harsh chemicals and toxic medications that cause damage to the skin and the liver.